droidluv/Spring-OkHttp-Interceptor/README.md

 This is a fork of [Chuck](https://github.com/jgilfelt/chuck)

-Note: I have no repositories setup, read the setup instructions to have this project up and running, I'll consider providing aar's in the future so the setup can excude the building of the aar
+Note: I have no repositories setup, read the setup instructions to have this project up and running, I'll consider providing aar's in the future so the setup can exclude the building of the aar

 Spring
 ======